espressif/arduino-esp32/libraries/Zigbee/examples/Zigbee_Temp_Hum_Sensor_Sleepy/README.md

 ### Configure the Project

-In this example, to demonstrate the funcionality the chip temperature is used and reported as temperature and humidity.
+In this example, to demonstrate the functionality the chip temperature is used and reported as temperature and humidity.
 Set the Button GPIO by changing the `BUTTON_PIN` definition.
 By default, it's the pin `9` (BOOT button on ESP32-C6 and ESP32-H2).

 #### Using Arduino IDE